Curovearth/Learning-Linux/Week 2/README.md

     - `$ head`: print first N lines of file
     - `$ tail`: print last N lines of file
     - `$ echo`: print string or variable value
+        - `$ echo -e`: when working with special characters

 5. **Compression and archiving**
     - `$ tar`: archive a set of files